quequotion/wingpanel-indicator-powersave/README.md

 ### For Archlinux and derivatives (Manjaro, Artix, etc)

-A package is available in the AUR: [wingpanel-indicator-powersave-git](https://aur.archlinux.org/wingpanel-indicator-powersave-git).See the comments there for instructions on building it (without an AUR helper).
+A package is available in the AUR: [wingpanel-indicator-powersave-git](https://aur.archlinux.org/packages/wingpanel-indicator-powersave-git).
+See the comments there for instructions on building it (without an AUR helper).